- Where to buy: iZods UK [Here]

 I’m a blue guy.
 I think the number of blues I have in my collection outnumber other inks, though I’m not certain on this.
-I have 74 inks at last count.
-So I like to think I know my blues, and this ink has certainly made an impression on me.
-However, I think what makes me think it’s a better shade than Blue Ice is because I’m not one for sheen.
+However, I think what makes me think it’s a better shade than Fire & Ice is because I’m not one for sheen.
 Sure, it’s fun and interesting and cool, but it isn’t a necessity for me.
-Another colour, Majestic Blue has very intense red sheen as well.
+Another colour, Majestic Blue, has very intense red sheen as well.
 So if you wanted a sheening blue, perhaps try those two.
 In terms of shading, I wouldn’t characterise it as Noodler’s Apache Sunset, Mont Blanc Irish Green or Diamine Autumn Oak (to name a few..) but it isn’t Diamine Orange which is incredibly flat and two dimensional.
 I adore conservative shading inks, so this is definitely one of the reasons I enjoy this ink.

 This is an ink that will beat any sinking feeling that you’ll experience on days like Blue Monday, so sail on over to iZods and pick up a bottle or two..
 Or, uh, how many dreadful puns was that?

-Disclaimer: I was sent these samples from iZods in exchange for an honest and fair review.
-All views expressed are my own and I did not receive any compensation as part of my review.
+Disclaimer: I was sent this ink in exchange for an honest review.
+All views and opinions expressed are my own.